shailenmishra/minimal-light/index.md

 ## About Me

 I am a creative writer, writing studies scholar, and educator.
 I am currently a visiting faculty at Swarthmore College.
 I have close to twenty years of teaching experience in a range of higher-ed institutions and in a range of writing courses/genres.
 Notably, I have taught at institutions such as North Carolina State University, Illinois State University, University of Delaware, and Swarthmore College.
 I also have experience tutoring writing to high-school and middle-school students.
 I am always curious to grow as a writer, researcher, and educator.
 And I attend to my students' learning needs with a great deal of empathy.
+A detailed bio of me and a list of my publications can be found at the [about me](https://shailenmishra.com/about/) page of my personal website.

 ## My Strengths as a Teacher/Tutor